JeremS/units/README.md

 ```

 ## Changelog
+### 0.2.1
+ - ADDED: functions red blue... can now generate a new color when used
+ with 2 args.

+### 0.2.0
- - conversions are now supported
+ - ADDED: conversions are now supported
- - generic comparison is now supported
+ - ADDED: generic comparison is now supported
- - arithmetic between different unit types are now possible
+ - ADDED: arithmetic between different unit types are now possible
  if the types are compatibles.
- - what holds for arithmetic holds for comparisons too.
+ - ADDED: what holds for arithmetic holds for comparisons too.

 ## Todo